Read more about how funds were spent and how the response to this disaster was evaluated

-The Nepal Earthquake appeal raised £87 million, including £5 million in Aid Match from the UK Government, helping 13 of the UK’s leading aid agencies to reach more than 1.6 million people with relief in the first six months.
+The DEC’s Nepal Earthquake Appeal raised an enormous £87 million, including £5 million in Aid Match from the UK government.

 One of the most urgent needs was temporary shelter, especially as the earthquakes had occurred so close to Nepal’s monsoon season.
 DEC member charities distributed over 59,000 emergency shelter kits as well as over 100,000 kits for building more durable shelters.
 Many of these were delivered to people in very remote and difficult to reach areas.

 In the aftermath of the earthquakes, people across Nepal were given support to rebuild their livelihoods and help prevent future catastrophes on the same scale.
 This included the building of 9,000 earthquake-resilient homes, cash grants to set up small businesses which were given to 8000 people and major renovations to water supply systems which provided 68,000 people with safe drinking water.

 A temporary learning centre in Nepal set up by CAFOD.
 Image: Bikash Khadge/Caritas Switzerland/CAFOD

 “When the children came back, they were traumatised and afraid,” explained the headmaster of a school in Sindhupalchok, Nepal.
 “We suspended classes for five days and ran a special programme with singing and dancing.
 This helped to calm the children.
 It helped a lot that students learned in class how to behave in case of an emergency and how to protect themselves from natural disasters.”